 Ultrasound of the shoulder

 The examination requires attention to technique and appropriate patient positioning.
-A high-frequency probe (7-12 MHz) probe is required to give sufficient anatomical resolution, and the examination can be performed from either in front or behind.
+A high-frequency (7-12 MHz) probe is required to give sufficient anatomical resolution, and the examination can be performed from either in front or behind.

-- long head of biceps tendon dislocation or subluxation
+long head of biceps tendon dislocation or subluxation

-Patient position: the arm is kept in the same position as above and is externally rotated, pulling the insertion of subscapularis tendon with it.
+Patient position: the arm is kept in the same position as above and is externally rotated, pulling the insertion of the subscapularis tendon with it.

 Imaging planes: the subscapularis tendon should be traced both longitudinally and transversely:

-- the supraspinatus tendon should be traced both longitudinally and transversely.
+the supraspinatus tendon should be traced both longitudinally and transversely

-- it has a fibrillary pattern
+it has a fibrillary pattern

-- the subacromial-subdeltoid bursa should be seen as a single thin hyperechoic line paralleling the tendon superiorly
+the subacromial-subdeltoid bursa should be seen as a single thin hyperechoic line paralleling the tendon superiorly

-- presence of fluid (separation of the hyperechoic line by hypoechoic fluid) is abnormal, as is thickening of the bursa
+the presence of fluid (separation of the hyperechoic line by hypoechoic fluid) is abnormal, as is thickening of the bursa

 Imaging planes: the infraspinatus tendon should be traced both longitudinally and transversely.

-Imaging planes: transverse is most useful.
+Imaging planes: transverse is the most useful.

-Normal findings: the normal labrum is a sharply demarcated hyperechoic triangle continuous with the underlying glenoid.
+the normal labrum is a sharply demarcated hyperechoic triangle continuous with the underlying glenoid.

-- Buford complex (unknown sensitivity/specificity)
+Buford complex (unknown sensitivity/specificity)

-Patient position: as for infraspinatus
+Patient position: as for infraspinatus.

-Normal findings: small notch in the scapular spine
+Normal findings: small notch in the scapular spine.

-Patient position: either position is fine
+Patient position: either position is fine.

-- degenerative change of the joint: osteophytes; subchondral cyst formation
+osteoarthritis characterized osteophytes; subchondral cyst formation

-- joint instability 2
+joint instability 2

 Patient position: depends on which tendon is being interrogated.
-Chicken flapping (abduction and adduction) can demonstrate the supraspinatus tendon sliding under the AC joint.
+"Chicken flapping" (abduction and adduction) can demonstrate the supraspinatus tendon sliding under the acromioclavicular joint.

 Imaging planes: typically longitudinally along the tendon.